 Board Membership is split equally between:

-Lay members - people who have direct experience as users of services, carers or voluntary workers
+Lay members – people who have direct experience as users of services, carers or voluntary workers.

-Stakeholder members - people involved in service delivery/commissioning, trade unions, education/training, professional bodies, or allied professions
+Stakeholder members – people involved in service delivery/commissioning, trade unions, education/training, professional bodies, or allied professions.

-Registrant members - people who are employed as social care workers
+Registrant members – people who are employed as social care workers.

-Date | Time | Location | Papers |
+Date | Time | Location |

-05 July 2023 | 10 am | Northern Ireland Social Care Council, James House | Click here to download the Agenda |
+Wednesday 8 October 2025 | 10:00 am | Social Care Council, James House |

 Northern Ireland Social Care Council Board Members